kristopolous/bash-org-tools/README.md

     #5273 +(30077)- [X]
     <erno> hm.
 I've lost a machine.. literally _lost_. it responds to ping, it works completely, I just can't figure out where in my apartment it is.

+## Goodies

+in tools/ there is

+ * a program that creates an SQLite3 database out of the quotes
+ * a script that creates a fortune(6) database from this database with a minimum threshhold.

+In fortune/ this database is there.